ltruncel/Bertelsmann_60daysofudacity/README.md

 ## Day 22 - 1.1.21

 :cherry_blossom: Late post.
-I did the challenege yesterday but didn't get to post due to a medical emergency.
-I tested out differrent predictive variables and looked at the results.
+I did the challenge yesterday but didn't get to post due to a medical emergency.
+I tested out different predictive variables and looked at the results.

 ![D22_scatterplot](/images/D22_test_sample.png) <br>

+## Day 23 - 1.2.21

+:cherry_blossom: I wrapped up with the practice project and went through the sample solution walkthrough.
+The first steps to solve this problem are as follows:
+- Bring in the diamond data with an input tool.
+Use the select tool to check the relations between carat and price, if preferred.
+- Add the linear regression tool.
+Select price as the target variable and the remaining factors as predictive variables.
+- Check the p-values of predictive variables.
+Disregard those that are not statistically significant.
+We want those with p-values that are <0.05.
+- Look at the adjusted R-squared.
+It's above 0.9 so it's good.
+- Apply our model to the batch of 3,000 to make a prediction and recommendation.
+- Use the score tool and bring in the new_diamonds data set.
+- Bring in a summarize tool to add all the predicted prices together.
+This gives us an estimate of the total retail value of the batch of 3,000 diamonds.
+- Come up with a bid price by mutiplying 0.7 to the estimate of the total retail value of the batch of 3,000 diamonds.
+Thus we've completed the project.